Logo primary

 Re-mineralizing soils with Bio-Fertilizer

-Posted by Theron Beaudreau almost 11 years ago
+Posted by Theron Beaudreau over 11 years ago

 Remineralizing soils that have been damaged by shortsighted agriculture practices can be done using Bio-Fertilizer.
 This video shows you how to get started!